 The integration of onboard electronics is a highly customizable feature.
 Some of the popular installations you can consider adding to deck out your boat include a VHF radio, multifunctional touchscreen displays, stereo systems, mood lighting, and any other desirable feature you can get factory installed.

 These are usually available on the manufacturer’s site when you use the “Build-a-Boat” feature.
 Keep in mind that these fall in the category of “optional extras” and will likely elevate the cost of the boat.

 When choosing the best bay boats, ensure that the manufacturer in question has a stellar reputation for high quality and excellence.
 That way, you know that the boat you buy will last you several years to come.

 Any of the 9 options detailed in this guide would be a great choice.
 Do your research, identify the features that matter the most to you, and then take the plunge – pun intended!

-In the meantime, if you’re in the market for a new skiff, check out our comprehensive review on the best flats boats for 2020.
+In the meantime, if you’re in the market for a new skiff, check out our comprehensive review on the best flats boats.

 Outdoors, I’m in my element, especially in the water.
 I know the importance of being geared up for anything.
 I do the deep digital dive, researching gear, boats and knowhow and love keeping my readership at the helm of their passions.